babelfish-for-postgresql/babelfish_project_website/_internals/postgresql-hooks.md

 ## PostgreSQL hooks

 Babelfish uses protocol hooks to implement the TDS protocol in the PostgreSQL server.
-A hook interrupts the server behavior, and invokes the function that is defined by the hook.
+A hook is a function pointer that is by default set to NULL.
+A hook interrupts the server behavior and invokes the function that is defined by the hook when the hook's pointer is changed to a non-NULL value.
 Hooks allow Babelfish to modify the server's behavior without making changes to the community PostgreSQL core.

-Each hook contains function pointers that are by default set to NULL.
-Babelfish invokes the function when the hook's pointer is changed to a non-NULL value.
 In this section, you will learn about Babelfish hooks, and what they do.

 ### Relation name lookup